 4. You can consume cannabis at home, but your landlord can say no

 If you’re a tenant, your landlord can forbid you from consuming cannabis in your home when you sign your lease.
 Your landlord can also modify your lease.
-For a 12-month lease, the landlord must send you a notice 3-6 months before your lease renews.
-If you wish to contest the landlord’s modification, please visit the Régie du logement’s (Quebec rental board) website.
+For a 12-month lease, the landlord must send you a notice three to six months before your lease renews.
+If you wish to contest the landlord’s modification, please visit the Tribunal administratif du logement (TAL, formerly Régie du logement or rental board) website.

 If you live in a condo, your condo board can also forbid you from consuming cannabis in the common areas.
 Condo boards can also forbid cannabis consumption in private area, if that consumption bothers other residents.